 - Bias/Perspective: the position or slant toward which an author shapes information

 - Reliability: the information’s level of trustworthiness based on information about the author and the publishing body

 After defining and discussing these dimensions, encourage students to compare these terms.
 They should notice that evaluating relevance and accuracy involves considering the quality of the content itself in relation to what’s important to their purpose and whether the author’s claims are supported with evidence-based factual reasoning.
 Judgments about perspective and reliability require an examination of details about the author (from multiple people’s viewpoints) and his or her agenda in relation to a specific affiliation.
 Understanding these differences provides a concrete way to remember that any judgment should be informed by a critical examination of both relevant claims and an author’s level of expertise to make those claims.

 Modeling and Practice

 Next, make time to explicitly model how to evaluate each dimension and provide repeated opportunities for students to practice and apply these strategies to information they encounter during the research process.
 Demonstration lessons can focus on how to:

 - Negotiate multiple perspectives

 Pair strategy instruction with written prompts to guide students toward independence.
-When reading on the Internet, adolescent readers often distort or disregard new ideas that contradict their thinking, and revise their reading path to focus only on locating details that confirm their thinking.
+When reading on the internet, adolescent readers often distort or disregard new ideas that contradict their thinking, and revise their reading path to focus only on locating details that confirm their thinking.
 Prompts can ask students to systematically look for evidence that supports and refutes key claims.
-Cross-checking claims between multiple sources (see Figure 2) can help adolescents:
+To examine relevance and accuracy, have students consider the quality of the content.
+To determine reliability and perspective, they should consider the author and his or her agenda in relation to his or her affiliations.
+Cross-checking claims between multiple sources—using a framework like the one in the PDF above—can help adolescents:

 - Recognize ideas they might otherwise ignore